FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 module.exports = router;
 ```

 Again, that's a lot of code!
 Let's break it up and look at each section in turn.
+First up, the top of the file.

 ```javascript
 const express = require('express');